 The LORD said to Moses, “Speak to the priests, the sons of Aaron, and say to them: ‘A priest must not make himself ceremonially unclean for any of his people who die . . . ‘” — Leviticus 21:1

-It took some getting used to, but now I truly appreciate these terms that have become standard Israeli jargon.
+It took some getting used to, but now I truly appreciate these terms that have become standard Israeli parlance.
 How beautiful to remind each other who we really are!
 My guess is that a child who grows up being called tsaddik may be just a bit more likely to become one.

 When I responded enthusiastically to his great-grandfather’s name and gushed about his reputation, suddenly this detached Israeli stood a little straighter.
 I could see pride shining through his eyes.
 It was clear that he saw himself differently – all from knowing who his great-grandfather was.
 He was part of an important legacy, and I like to think that perhaps that chance encounter had a profound impact on his life.

-This week’s Torah portion begins, “The LORD said to Moses, ‘Speak to the priests, the sons of Aaron, and say to them . . .’”
+Our Scripture today begins, “The LORD said to Moses, ‘Speak to the priests, the sons of Aaron, and say to them . . .’”
 The verse could have more simply stated, “Say to Aron’s sons . . .”
 The Jewish sages teach that there were two things that Moses was to say to the priests, which is why there is the double language of first “speak” and then “say.”
 First, Moses was to say to the priests, “You are the sons of Aaron.”
 Only then would the rest follow.

-It is so important for people to know who they are so that they can fulfill their life’s mission.
+It is so important for a person to know who they are so that they can fulfill their life’s mission.
 In the case of the priests, they had to be reminded that they were Aaron’s sons, heirs to a prominent legacy.
 In our case, we need to remember that we are “all sons of the Most High” (Psalm 82:6).
 As we contemplate that we are children of God, we should stand a little taller and feel a bit more confident.
 Most importantly, once we know who we are and whose we are, we must behave accordingly.